Dialysis and Fistula/Graft Declotting and Interventions

-Dialysis and Fistula/Graft Declotting and Interventions

 Dialysis is a process used to treat patients whose kidneys are not working properly.
 It involves a special machine and tubing that removes blood from the body, cleanses it of waste and extra fluid and then returns it back to the body.

 In order for a person to undergo dialysis, a physician first creates access to the patient’s vessel using one of three methods:

 - a fistula, which is made by joining together an artery and vein to make a bigger high-flow blood vessel.

-- a graft, in which a soft plastic tube is placed between an artery and a vein, creating an artificial high-flow blood vessel.
+- a graft, in which a soft synthetic tube is placed between an artery and a vein, creating an artificial high-flow blood vessel.

 - catheter access, in which a narrow plastic tube is inserted into a large vein, usually in the neck or groin.

-When fistulas and grafts become clogged or narrowed, which can prevent a patient from undergoing dialysis, interventional radiologists use image-guided interventions to fix the problem:
+When fistulas and grafts become clogged or narrowed, preventing a patient from undergoing dialysis, interventional radiologists use image-guided interventions to fix the problem, such as:

 - Catheter-directed thrombolysis, which dissolves blood clots that build up in fistulas and grafts by injecting a medicine.

 - Catheter-directed mechanical thrombectomy, where the clot is physically removed or mashed up using devices inserted into the vein.

 - Angioplasty and vascular stenting, which use mechanical devices, such as balloons, to open fistulas and grafts and help them remain open.
 After the balloon is removed, a small wire mesh tube called a stent may be implanted to keep the fistula or graft open if angioplasty alone fails.